 The lyrics of those old gospel songs I grew up with lend themselves to the culture of Appalachia-not that they all were written here-most were not.
 But the strong recurring themes of God, Jesus, love, the cross, faith, death, blood, hell, rivers, long roads, toiling, snares, mountains, lights, rejoicing, happiness, joy, better times to come, dark valleys, and loved ones calling come-fit perfectly in the mindset of most folks born and raised in Appalachia.
 I would go so far as to say the manner in which they were written-the words used-strike a chord with the language of Appalachia.
 Maybe in the same way the isolated nature of the Appalachia region played a role in the continuity of our dialect-it also aided in folks holding on to the hymns and sacred songs of our past.

-Here's one of my favorite old gospel songs. (don't forget to stop the player in the top right of this page before you start the video) What A Savior written by Marvin P. Dalton in 1948.
+Here’s one of my favorite old gospel songs.
+Oh, What A Savior written by Marvin P. Dalton in 1948.